 Examples:

-Hemophilia: Disorder caused due to an inability of blood to clot, resulting in excessive bleeding.
+Hemophilia: This disorder is caused by an inability of blood to clot, resulting in excessive bleeding.

 Duchenne Muscular Dystrophy: Progressive degeneration and weakness of muscles.